Mattews12/mattews12/README.md

+### Hi there, my name is Mastvei
-### Hi there, I'm a beginner Junior Software Engineer 👋
+### I'm a beginner Junior Software Engineer 👋
++ A little about me:
+  + :zap: I study on my own and with the help of [Rolling Scopes School](https://rs.school/)
+  + :computer: I really like writing code
+  + :envelope: Open for job offers
+  + :blue_book: My hobby is psychology

 ### Tools